 In addition, the Fire Authority's Internal Auditor has responsibility to review and report to the Authority's Audit, Governance and Review Committee annually, to provide assurance on the adequacy and effectiveness of the Authority's arrangements for governance, risk management and control.
-An overall positive opinion was given for 2015/16.
+[An overall positive opinion was given for 2016/17].
 The provision of Internal Audit Services is through a contract with RSM UK Group LLP.
-The Authority is able to take substantial assurance from the budgetary controls and the key financial controls.
+The Authority is able to take substantial assurance from the budgetary and the key financial controls.

 The Audit, Governance and Review Committee have been advised on the implications of the result of the review of the effectiveness of the governance framework and a plan to address weaknesses and ensure continuous improvement of the system is in place.
-In addition, in 2015.16, following the review of the Authority's culture by Irene Lucas the Authority appointed an Advisory Panel to support Members and Officers in the implementation of actions in response to the 35 recommendations made.
+In addition, in 2016/17, there was an independent report from Sir Ken Knight assessing the progress made following the review of the Authority's culture by Irene Lucas in 2015.
+In addition the members of the Expert Advisory Panel appointed by the Authority in 2015 were used to support the Authority during 2016/17.